catherinezucker/radfil/README.md

 Update: 1/25/2016: While developed using HiGAL data, RadFil is currently undergoing final testing for filaments of all size scales and image resolutions.
 We are also working to improve the user interface and add more features.
 Feel free to download and run the code but please check back in a week or two for the final "friendliest" version!

 If you have any questions, or find a bug, please feel free to email me at catherine.zucker@cfa.harvard.edu!

+## Fork Notes

+* This is a forked version from the original RadFil.
+Please visit https://github.com/catherinezucker for the published version.